MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

    > [!div class="mx-imgBorder"]
    > ![](media/configure-data-merge-dont-merge.png "Merge profile attributes don't merge")

-   That will move the attribute/s to the **excluded from profile** section:
+   That will move the attribute/s to the **Excluded from profile** section:

    > [!div class="mx-imgBorder"]
    > ![](media/configure-data-merge-exclude-from-profile.png "Merge excluded from profile")